George Clinical’s Scientific Leaders transform site performance.

-She is currently Deputy Director of the Renal & Metabolic Division at the George Institute for Global Health, and Associate Professor at Sydney Medical School and holds an NHMRC Career Development Fellowship.
+She is currently Deputy Director of the Renal & Metabolic Division at the George Institute for Global Health; Associate Professor at the Faculty of Medicine, UNSW Sydney; and holds an NHMRC Career Development Fellowship.
 She has presented her work in Late Breaking and prize sessions of the World Congress of Nephrology and the Australasian Nephrology conference and has published in high impact journals.
 Dr Jardine is collaborating on the development and delivery of other national and international trials investigating methods to mitigate the excess burden of cardiovascular disease and is Chair of the Australasian Kidney Trials Network Haemodialysis Working Group.

 Professor Clara Chow

 Clara Chow is Director of the cardiovascular division of The George Institute, Program Director Community Based Cardiac Services, Westmead Hospital and Associate Professor with the Faculty of Medicine University of Sydney.

 She has a PhD in Medicine from the University of Sydney and completed a postdoc in cardiovascular epidemiology and clinical trials at McMaster University, Canada.
 Clara holds a Career Development Fellowship of the NHMRC co-funded by the National Heart Foundation.
 Her research focus is clinical and community approaches to cardiovascular disease prevention.

 Christine Jenkins is Head of the Respiratory Group at The George institute for Global Health; Senior Staff Specialist in Thoracic Medicine at Concord Hospital, Sydney; Clinical Professor and Head of Respiratory Discipline at University of Sydney; and Professor of Respiratory Medicine at UNSW Sydney.